fbpx

 Rental Income: Landlord's Guide to Schedule E on Form 1040

-For hotel-like services, such as daily room cleaning or business rentals, report that income on Schedule C instead.
+• Hotel-Like Services: If you provide daily room cleaning or short-term business rentals, report this income on Schedule C instead.

-If you qualify as a real estate professional, you can report all rental income on Schedule C. You must meet two requirements: more than half of your services must be in real property trades, and you need to perform over 750 hours of services in those trades.
+• Real Estate Professionals: If you qualify as a real estate professional, you can report all rental income on Schedule C (instead of Schedule E).
+You must meet two conditions:

 Offsetting Rental Losses with Passive Loss Rules